thibaultmarin/hpp2plantuml/doc/source/org-doc.rst

 The following source block converts the content of an org heading to rst format using the ``org-rst-convert-region-to-rst`` function.
 The heading to process is passed by its CUSTOM\_ID property (as a string).
-In addition, the output language can set (although rst is the only instance used in this document) and an additional flag ``children`` can be used to control whether the subsections of the target section are removed (``children = "remove"``) of kept (any other string, e.g. ``"keep"``).
+In addition, the output language can be set (although rst is the only instance used in this document) and an additional flag ``children`` can be used to control whether the subsections of the target section are removed (``children = "remove"``) of kept (any other string, e.g. ``"keep"``).

 .. code:: common-lisp